THIS IS digit-ALL’s THIRD ARTICLE IN A FIVE-PART SERIES ABOUT COMPANY BRANDING AND BRAND CONSISTENCY.

 - Know your messaging, and how you plan to reflect not only WHY you’re in business but also the personality of that business.
 Think of the light humor of Netflix or Wendy’s on Twitter compared to…other things on Twitter.

 - Allow for your customers’ perception to help you tweak your brand.
 Do they love your on-time service but you’re pushing your quality parts?
 Maybe start focusing more on the time element.

 - Seek out the perception of multiple generations, genders, and cultures.
 This will help you prevent fatal missteps before they can happen.

 - Carry the same branding message throughout your company–from how a phone is answered to how the company’s homepage looks to the latest company post on Instagram.

 One of two things will happen when a company has inconsistent branding.
 One, companies underestimate the power of creating a strong brand and never stand out from the competition.
 Two, companies neglect maintaining the brand based on the intersection of company values and customer perception–creating a brand that speaks to no one.

 Don’t let this happen to you.
 By creating brand consistency, customers will understand what to expect from your company.
 When customer expectations are being met, loyalty and trust and sales grow.

-NEXT UP IN OUR COMPANY BRANDING SERIES: What to Include in Your Brand Guidelines
+NEXT UP IN OUR COMPANY BRANDING SERIES: How to Develop Brand Guidelines

 OTHER ARTICLES IN THIS SERIES: